psu-r-workshop/workshop/README.md

 This overview of data wrangling will show you how to:

 - Use basic indexing and functions such as setting a working directory and loading data and packages
-- Wrangle (manage, clean and transform) data into tidy format or to create new variables
+- Wrangle (manage, clean, and transform) data into tidy format or to create new variables
 - Handle string and date/time data
 - Find resources to support the analysis you would like to conduct